 1. More often than not it deescalates the angered reviewer.
 People often simply need to feel heard and vent their frustrations.
 Having our feelings recognized takes us out of the negative state.

 2. Turns a negative into a positive for prospects that are doing their due diligence.
 People looking to assess whether they can trust you or your product/service go straight to the bad reviews.
 How you handle them (or NOT handle them) make all the difference in the world in building trust.

 3. It should shed light on an area of our business that we need to improve.
 It really is a good thing for someone to let us know of a gap to fill.
 We all have them and no one is perfect.

 I often compare the internet to “road rage” – some of us feel empowered to be asses as we hide behind our keyboards.
-Most of us have had a bad day or one too many drinks and have lashed out at someone online.
+Most of us have had a bad moment and have lashed out at someone online.
 Unfortunately, this can have severe consequences to a small business.